 Take alfuzosin exactly as your doctor tells you to.
 Swallow the whole tablet with a drink of water, do not break it or chew it.

-Your first dose of alfuzosin may make you feel dizzy or light-headed, so it is important that you take it right before bedtime.
-If you feel dizzy or tired, or if you start to sweat, stay in bed until these symptoms have completely disappeared.
+Your first dose of alfuzosin may make you feel dizzy or light-headed, so you must take it right before bedtime.
+If you feel dizzy or tired or start to sweat, stay in bed until these symptoms have completely disappeared.

 If you were given immediate-release tablets (2.5 mg strength), the usual dose is one tablet three times a day, although this may vary.
-Your doctor will tell you what dose is right for you, and the instructions will also be printed on the tablet pack label to remind you of what the doctor told you.
+Your doctor will tell you what amount is correct for you, and the instructions will also be printed on the tablet pack label to remind you of what the doctor told you.

 If you have been given extended-release tablets (these have ‘XL’ after the brand), take a tablet every day.
-Take the tablet with a snack or right after eating.
+Take the pill with a snack or right after eating.

-After the first dose, you can take your dose at the time that suits you best, but try to take your doses at the same time of day every day.
+After the first dose, you can take your amount at the time that suits you best, but try to take your doses at the same time every day.
 This will help you remember to take the tablets regularly.

-If you forget to take a dose, do not worry, just take the next dose when necessary and then continue as before.
+If you forget to take a dose, do not worry; take the following amount when necessary and then continue as before.
 Do not take two doses together to make up for a forgotten dose.